gpuweb/gpuweb/proposals/buffer-view.md

 The type is **not** constructible and so it cannot be used in assignments.

 The template parameter specifies the size of the buffer in bytes.
-It is optional for storage buffer, but required for uniform buffers and workgroup variables.
+It is optional for storage buffer, but required for other address spaces.
-If included it must be an override-expression, but for storage buffer and uniform buffers, it must further be a const-expression.
+If included it must be an override-expression, but for any address space except workgroup, it must further be a const-expression.
 When omitted, the size is unspecified, but can be accessed via the `bufferLength` built-in function.

+**TODO**: Any address space could be allowed.

 **TODO**: Minimum size requirement for N?
+At least determined by the maximal size used in subsequent calls.

 **TODO**: Do we want any new type categories?
 Right now we can’t have pointers to buffer in a classic buffer, but if we ever